glideapps/tables/README.md

   table: "native-table-tei...",

   columns: {
-    // Column names map to their types
+    // Column names map to their types.
+    // You can use this shorthand with internal names only.
     Item: "string",
     Price: "number",

-    // Alias internal names
+    // When you want to work with display names, you'll need
+    // to alias them like this.
     Assignee: { type: "string", name: "7E42F8B3-9988-436E-84D2-5B3B0B22B21F" },
   },
 });